How to spend a perfect 2-3 weeks in Italy, road tripping from Florence to the Amalfi Coast via Tuscany, Rome and Naples.

 Accommodation in Florence

 We stayed in an AirBnB right in the city centre, just a 10-minute walk from the Duomo.
 Because I was pregnant, I was keen to stay within walking distance of the centre, and at £63 per night, this was a good bargain.
 Unfortunately, that apartment is no longer available on AirBnB, but there are plenty of other similar options in the centre.
-(Use this link to get £25 off your first AirBnB trip.)
+(Use sign up with this link to get £25 off your first AirBnB trip.)

 Where to eat in Florence